-The Plaid “mafia” begins with John Whitfield joining student loan fintech startup Summer – TechCrunch
+The Plaid ‘mafia’ begins with John Whitfield joining student loan fintech startup Summer – TechCrunch

 Will Sealy, CEO and founder of Summer, said that expanding the engineering and data teams will be a huge priority this year.
 “We are at 25 full-time employees right now, and scaling to 40 by the end of the year,” he said.
 “And a lot of them will be in engineering and data science.”

-Sealy noted that the student loan space is deeply complex, with 16 types of student loans, all kinds of private options, and more than 100 loan assistance programs available to borrowers, the rules of which change every year.
+Sealy noted that the student loan space is deeply complex, with 16 types of student loans, all kinds of private options and more than 100 loan assistance programs available to borrowers, the rules of which change every year.
 The hope is that Whitfield will be able to bring his lessons learned from Plaid to think how best to integrate all the streams of data in this complicated space.

-As for Summer’s product itself, Sealy and Whitfield said that the big priority this year is to go beyond its “optimization algorithm” which recommends to its users how to pay their student loans in the best possible way, to actually executing the payments themselves, turning Summer into a “one stop shop” for all student loans.
+As for Summer’s product itself, Sealy and Whitfield said that the big priority this year is to go beyond its “optimization algorithm,” which recommends to its users how to pay their student loans in the best possible way, to actually executing the payments themselves, turning Summer into a “one-stop shop” for all student loans.
 Expect to hear more from this company soon.